 The incoming data are stored at every ΔT after applying a bandpass filter to reduce the aliasing and leak from the outside of the frequency window of interest and to whiten the data.
 After total time of NFFT x ΔT has elapsed, the power spectral density for this cycle is calculated using Hann window to reduce the leak.
-This is identical to matlab's psd function with the following setting, psd(val(NFFT data), NFFT, $1/\Delta T$, hanning(NFFT), NFFT/2) 2 ΔT (18)
+This is identical to matlab's psd function with the following setting,

+psd(val(NFFT data), NFFT,

+$$1/\Delta T$$

+, hanning(NFFT), NFFT/2) 2 ΔT (19)

 After the first psd is calculated using NFFT data, the following incoming data are used to calculate successive pdf with NFFT/2 data overlapping.
-The new psd calculated is dewhitened and the average of psd's so far calculated is written to the output file.
+The new psd calculated is dewhitened and writen to the output file.